9 minsPublished on 5/24/2022

 Before diving into a comparative analysis, it is important to understand why two separate blockchains with very similar names exist.
 To explain that, readers need to revisit one of the most important and controversial events in Ethereum’s history…

-A brief glimpse into the history of the Ethereum protocol will help readers grasp the implications of the DAO hack.
-In 2013, Vitalik Buterin first proposed the idea of a programming language for automating on-chain tasks and building applications on the blockchain.
+A brief glimpse into the history of the Ethereum protocol will help readers grasp the implications of the 2016 DAO hack:

 A picture of Vitalik Buterin.